History of the Hungary national football team: 2020–21 Nations League B

 In the 2020–21 UEFA Nations League B series, Hungary played against Serbia, Russia, and Turkey.
 Surprisingly, Hungary won their group by beating Turkey twice and Serbia once.
 Hungary beat Turkey 1–0 at the New Sivas 4 Eylül Stadium, Sivas, Turkey on 3 September 2020.
 Hungary also beat Serbia at the Red Star Stadium, Belgrade, Serbia on 11 October 2020.
 On the final match day, Hungary beat Turkey 2–0 at the Puskás Aréna on 18 November 2020.

 2022–23 Nations League A

 In the 2022–23 UEFA Nations League series, Rossi's Hungary were drawn in one of the most difficult groups including Italy, England, and Germany.
 Notwithstanding, Hungary finished second in the group and could beat England twice and Germany once in 2022.
 Hungary could beat England 1–0 at home in the Puskás Aréna on 4 June 2022.
 Ten days later, Hungary beat England 4–0 at the Molineux Stadium, Wolverhampton, England.
 On 23 September 2022, Hungary beat Germany 1–0 at the Red Bull Arena (Leipzig), Leipzig, Germany.
 In the last round, Hungary could have qualified for the finals; however, they lost to Italy at the Puskás Aréna on 26 September 2022.

+Euro 2024 qualifications

+Hungary was placed in Pot A for the draw for the UEFA Euro 2024 qualifying campaign.
+Hungary was drawn into UEFA Euro 2024 qualifying Group G along with Serbia, Montenegro, Bulgaria, and Lithuania.

+The first match was played against Bulgaria at home and Hungary won the match 3–0.
+The goals were scored by Vécsei, Szoboszlai, and Ádám.

+Before the summer break, Hungary played against Montenegro in Podgorica and the match ended with a goalless draw.
+Three days later, on 20 June 2023, Hungary beat Lithuania 2–0 at the Puskás Aréna.
+The goals were scored by Varga and Sallai.

+On 7 September 2023, Hungary beat Serbia 2–1 in the UEFA Euro 2024 qualifying match at the Stadion Rajko Mitic in Belgrade, Serbia.
+Three days later, on 10 September 2023, Hungary hosted Czech Republic in a friendly match at home.
+The match ended with a 1–1 draw; however, the key player of the defence, Wili Orbán, suffered a knee injury.

+Before the matches in October, Rossi had to find a solution for substituting Orbán.
+Rossi selected Fiola to substitute Orbán.
+On 14 October 2023, Hungary beat Serbia 2–1 at the Puskás Aréna in the UEFA Euro 2024 qualifying match.